-2035 words

-Debate

 The Development of Public Service Operations Management

 Professor Zoe Radnor, Dr Nicola Bateman

 School of Business and Economics, Loughborough University

 This piece aims to outline the development of a discipline – Public Service Operations Management and will argue the importance of developing an understanding between public management and operations management literature and theory This is reflected through the recent publication of an edited companion which aspires to explore and define bodies of knowledge related to Public Service Operations Management (Radnor, Bateman et al. 2016).